Cat Breeds in Australia

 The Maine Coon can reach up to 100 cm long and 8 kg.

 Origins of Maine Coon

 The Maine Coon originates from America in the 18th century, and some people state that they appeared even earlier.
 There are some legends that state that their ancestors were cats that were crossed with raccoons, however, that is not the option.
-Other people believe that she was sent by Maria Antoinette in order to protect them from French Revolution.
+Other people believe that she was sent by Maria Antoinette in order to protect them from the French Revolution.

 The reality speaks that Maine Coon came to America from Europe or Asia as a result of breeding domestic cats by Pilgrims.

 Maine Coons are known for being affectionate, friendly and goofy – not because of their huge size, but huge personality too.
-They are similar as dogs and love to be around family and to act as a pack animal.
+They are similar to dogs and love to be around family and to act as a pack animal.